mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 such as the number of RTP streams within a QUIC connection, the bitrate of the media streams, and the maximum acceptable transmission delay of a given packet.
 Receivers are responsible for providing senders enough credit to open new streams for new packets anytime.

 As an example, consider a conference scenario with 20 participants.
 Each participant receives audio and video streams of every other participant from a central server.
 If the sender opens a new QUIC stream for every frame at 30 frames per second video and 50 frames per second audio, it will open 1520 new QUIC streams per second.
 A receiver must provide at least that many credits for opening new unidirectional streams to the server every second.

 In addition, the receiver should also consider the requirements of protocols into account that are multiplexed with RTP, including RTCP and data streams.
-These considerations may also be relevant when implementing signaling since it may be necessary to inform the receiver about how fast and how much stream credits it will have to provide to the media-sending peer.
+These considerations may also be relevant when implementing signaling since it may be necessary to inform the receiver about how fast and how many stream credits it will have to provide to the media-sending peer.

 ## QUIC Datagrams {#quic-datagrams}